CNIT-Organization/design_app_new-ui/CNIT_BRANDING_GUIDE.md

 ## 🎨 Overview

-This document explains how the Cloud Native IT Solutions branding has been implemented in your ERPNext system.
+This document explains how the **Oracle Redwood-inspired** Cloud Native IT Solutions branding has been implemented in your ERPNext system, featuring modern glassmorphism effects and a professional pastel color palette.

 ---